adamringhede/WebMF/README.md

 #  WebMF

-A javascript framework using web sockets to simplify the process of making multiplayer games with web technologies that can work across different platforms.
+A javascript framework using web sockets and simplifying the development of multiplayer games with web technologies.

 ## About

 ### Mission

 To create a platform for developers making multiplayer games.
-It should have an easy to use api, while at the same time be highly functional, suiting the needs of most applications.
-The developer should be able to make use of most if not all of the functionality with little to no knowledge of networking.
+It should have an easy to use api, while at the same time be highly functional and suit the needs of most applications.
+The developer should be able to make use of most of the functionality with little to no knowledge of networking.

 ### Features
 	– Matchmaking